Medically reviewed by:

 Dependence and withdrawal

-It is common for long-term opioid users to become dependent, even without abusing the drug, but those who misuse it will often become dependent quickly and experience more intense withdrawal symptoms.
-Withdrawal from hydrocodone feels similar to the flu and can be extremely painful, which is why some people keep abusing these drugs even when they no longer wish to.
+It is common for long-term opioid users to become dependent on hydrocodone, even without abusing the drug, but those who misuse it will become dependent more quickly and experience more intense withdrawal symptoms.
+Withdrawal from hydrocodone can produce flu-like symptoms and can also be extremely painful, which is why some people keep abusing these drugs even when they no longer wish to do so.

-A rare population of individuals sometimes experiences hallucinations and severe agitation after taking large doses of hydrocodone or during withdrawal.
-It is impossible to predict who will experience this syndrome though.
+A small proportion of individuals experience hallucinations and severe agitation after taking large doses of hydrocodone or during withdrawal.
+It is impossible to predict who will experience this frightening syndrome.

 Long-term gastrointestinal issues